Zheruel/nano-string-utils/README.md

 - 🚀 **Zero dependencies** - No bloat, just pure functions
 - 📦 **< 1KB per function** - Minimal bundle impact
 - 🌳 **Tree-shakeable** - Only import what you need
-- 💪 **Fully typed** - Complete TypeScript support with function overloads
+- 💪 **Fully typed** - Complete TypeScript support with function overloads and template literal types
 - ⚡ **Fast performance** - 2-25x faster than lodash for many operations
 - ⚡ **ESM & CJS** - Works everywhere
 - 🧪 **100% tested** - Reliable and production-ready
-- 🔒 **Type-safe** - Written in strict TypeScript with enhanced type inference
+- 🔒 **Type-safe** - Written in strict TypeScript with enhanced type inference and compile-time transformations
 - 📝 **Well documented** - JSDoc comments for all functions

 ## Installation